Relativistic effects on the Schr\"odinger-Newton equation: Introduction

 All in all, the SN equation is a promising effective model to describe macroscopic quantum objects, which are expected to be well localized.
 Nonetheless, due to the Newtonian treatment of the gravitational interaction, relativistic effects, which could strengthen or undermine the validity of this model, are completely missing from this picture.
 In fact, the Newtonian limit of fully relativistic self-gravitating models, like the Einstein-Klein-Gordon system, has been analyzed \cite{Guzman2004}, and certain variations of the Klein-Gordon equation with a Newtonian gravitational potential have been proposed \cite{Mendonsa2019}.
 In addition, there are studies in which relativistic and gravitational corrections from external fields are considered in the usual Schrödinger equation \cite{Schwartz2019, Wajima1997}, though discarding the self-gravitational interaction.
-Therefore, up to our knowledge, there is no study in the literature regarding how relativistic effects influence the dynamics given by the SN equation.
-For this reason, the main goal of the present paper is to construct a model that describes the SN system with relativistic corrections up to the first post-Newtonian (1PN) order (that is, up to the order $c^{-2}$, with $c$ being the speed of light) and determine the physical consequences of such corrections on the dynamics of the wave packets.
+In Ref. \cite{Manfredi15}, the SN equation was derived in the context of the gravitoelectromagnetism approximation to general relativity.
+While this approximation includes the relativistic corrections produced by the gravitomagnetic vector potential up to first post-Newtonian (1PN) order (that is, up to order $c^{-2}$, with $c$ being the speed of light), other terms of the same order are excluded.
+Therefore, the main goal of the present paper is to construct a model that describes the SN system with the 1PN relativistic corrections given by nonlinear terms of the Newtonian potential and kinetic energies, which have not been previously considered, and to determine the physical consequences of such corrections on the dynamics of the wave packets.